ChristieGriffiths/bank_tech_test/readme.md

 ## Approach

-I took the approach of TDD and creating the simplest possible test first and then incrementally increasing the complexity of them.
+I took the approach of planning on excalidraw and then of a TDD approach bycreating the simplest possible test first and then incrementally increasing the complexity of them.
 I finished my test with edge cases.

+After reviewing my code, I realised I should of made 2 classes rather than only 1.
+So, I did just that.
+And then fixed my tests to accomdate for the changes.
+Not ideal but necessary.

 I've allowed the user to enter into debt as there was in the specifications there was no mention of not allowing them to.